 - This project cost $1,100 and will annually save $1,141 in electricity costs by avoiding 14,263 kWh’s annually.

-- We will reduce our carbon footprint by over 23,000 pounds of CO2
+- The LED Christmas light project reduces our carbon footprint by over 23,000 pounds of CO2 annually

 - We recently increased our footprint by 550 tons by installing a heated plaza to reduce ice and improve safety for our guests